beibeiwei168/Xuantie-800-gcc-elf-newlib-prebuilt/README.md

 You'll find `/usr/i686-w64-mingw32` and the cross compiler should be able pick up the dependencies from it.

+> [!IMPORTANT]
+> You should already install the `csky` toolchain in your host (in this case `x86_64`) before building the `mingw` toolchain and add the `bin` directory to your `PATH`.
+Somehow the building process requires the `csky` toolchain to be installed in the host.

 ```
 cd toolchain-build
 ./build-csky-gcc.py csky-gcc --src ./ --triple csky-unknown-elf --jobs -1 --host mingw
 ```

+I'm not quite sure why the result is 32bit, but it works. (try to figure out how to build a 64bit UCRT version)

 ### macOS